juxor/afaq/markdown/secB7.md

 driven robots of capitalist and Leninist mythology.
 They are concerned about everything that affects them -- their parents, their children, their friends, their neighbours, their planet and, very often, total strangers.

+[‹ B.6 But won't decisions made by individuals with their own money be the best? ](/afaq/secB6.html "Go to previous page" ) [up](/afaq/secBcon.html "Go to parent page" ) [Section C - What are the myths of capitalist economics?
+›](/afaq/secCcon.html "Go to next page" )